-I happen to know about Gargoti Mineral Museum when doing an online research for my upcoming trip to Nasik.
+I happened to know about Gargoti Mineral Museum when doing an online research for my upcoming trip to Nasik.
 Intrigued by positive feedback and the photos of striking mineral formations, I decided to include this museum into my itinerary.
-As things turned out, it was one of the best travel related decisions I made in 2017.
+As things turned out, it was one of the best travel-related decisions I made in 2017.
 The place is exquisite, and there are at least five reasons why I would recommend visiting Gargoti Mineral Museum, no matter whether you’re interested in geology or not really.

 It’s the only Gem and Mineral Museum in India

 If you’ve been following this blog, it’s no secret that I’ extremely fond of museums.
 A rare trip of mine goes without visiting at least one museum in a city I choose to explore.
 Some of the most impressive museums I’ve been too over the years of my expat life in India include Dr. Bhau Daji Lad Museum in Mumbai, Baroda Museum and Picture Gallery in Vadodara, Salar Jung Museum in Hyderabad and National Museum in Delhi.
 All of them comprise lovely collections of paintings, sculptures, textiles, weaponry and other exhibits to interest an inquisitive mind and provide an aesthetic pleasure.
 But while the man made creations can be found in all the museums throughout the country, Gargoti Mineral Museum offers you something different – a precious collection of natural wonders.
 Here you’ll find the hidden treasures, created by the nature itself in wide diversity of shapes, colors, textures and sizes.
 Besides being the only Gem and Mineral Museum in India, it’s also the largest private museum of its kind in the world – the rich collection of displays has been carefully put together by a group of enthusiasts.